 - temporary unwanted weakness or paralysis in nearby muscles

-If someone wants to try Botox, they can speak to their healthcare provider about the safety, risks, costs, and other considerations.
+If someone wants to try Botox, it is a good idea to speak to a healthcare provider about the risks, costs, and other considerations.